patternhelloworld/docker-blue-green-runner/README.md

 ![img.png](/documents/images/img3.png)

+- The ``origin`` folder is where you can modify original Nginx conf files.
 - Create the five yellow-highlighted files ending with 'ctmpl.origin.customized' by copying the originals ending with 'ctmpl.origin.'
 - You don't have to create all five files; just create the ones you need.
 - In the .env file, set this to 'true'